Mindless scrolling. Checking in on social media.

-But a while back, I kicked the knee-jerk habit, and while I can’t say my hone never distracts me, I’ve certainly learned to utilize it more and use it much less.
+A while back, I kicked this knee-jerk habit and while I can’t say it’s never a distraction, I’ve certainly learned to utilize it my phone more and use it much less.

 Here’s what worked for me.